mossony/TextSimilarity/README.md

 # TextSimilarity

-A neural network that leverages a pre-trained BERT model to compute the semantic similarity between two sentences.
+A neural network that leverages a pre-trained BERT model to compute the semantic similarity between texts.